 For the discovery of a trusted AF or untrusted AF, the consumer may select an AF instance considering the above factor.
 The detailed procedure and parameters of AF registration and discovery for VFL are as defined in clause 6.2H.2.1.

-Editor's note: Whether AF as VFL server registers to NRF with VFL capability information is needed is FFS.